 Verbal communication is commonly divided into two forms, Oral communication, and Written communication.

-Oral or spoken communication refers to messages or information being transmitted through the medium of spoken words.
+Oral communication refers to messages or information being transmitted through the medium of spoken words.
 Ideas, opinions, or feelings here, are expressed by talking face-to-face, over a phone call, or through voice notes.
 One of the biggest benefits of oral communication is that it can be successfully executed through only one medium- sound.

 When information or messages are transmitted through written words, it is known as written communication.
 In a business organization, this form of verbal communication can be done through various modes like letters, memos, notices, emails, etc. One of the biggest merits of written communication is that it always provides a record for messages to refer to in the future- which is not usually possible in the oral form of verbal communication.